 Even if you are sure you do not need a water tank, though, there are a lot of combi boiler models.
-Some people may even get a water tank added to their combi boiler to create a weaker system boiler since there can always be niches for this kind of adjustment.
+Some people may even add a water tank to their combi boiler to create a weaker system boiler since there can always be niches for this kind of adjustment.

-Size impacts the amount of room you need and how much water can be heated at once, so it can be important to consider this if your house might have a higher hot water need at certain times.
+Size impacts the amount of room you need and how much water can be heated at once, so it can be important to consider this if your house might have higher hot water need at certain times.

 Knowing what your new boiler has to handle can also be useful.
 Multiple bathrooms can take a lot out of weaker system boilers, and a weak combination boiler might struggle to get water up to a second floor.
 You need a hot water solution that can work with your home properly, regardless of what that means.

 When you heat water, you use energy, and most energy comes from polluting sources.
-Regular boilers that rely on gas, coal or oil burn fossil fuels and can sometimes release CO2 into the air, contributing to your carbon footprint.
+Regular boilers that rely on gas, coal, or oil burn fossil fuels and can sometimes release CO2 into the air, contributing to your carbon footprint.